-I, on the other hand, was always fascinated by them when I was a kid.
-My son loves stickers, so I figured that once he figured out how these worked, he would love this!
+I, on the other hand, was always fascinated by lick-and-stick stamps when I was a kid.
+My son loves playing with stickers, so I figured that once he figured out how these worked, he would love this too.

-I was right.
+I was right!

-At first, he didn't really understand the concept of what we were doing.
-I had him paint the gelatin on the back of a sheet of Halloween stamps that I had printed from the web, but he was trying to make circles and faces with the gelatin instead, and didn't understand that I wanted him to cover the entire sheet.
+At first, my son didn't really understand the concept of what we were doing.
+I had him paint the gelatin on the back of a sheet of Halloween stamps that I had printed from the web, but he was trying to make circles and faces with the gelatin instead and didn't understand that I wanted him to cover the entire sheet.

-When my son saw me lick the first stamp, he made a sort of grossed out face, and didn't want to try it.
+When my son saw me lick the first stamp, he made a sort of grossed out face and didn't want to try it.
 I thought my fun craft had flopped!

 Once he saw how mine stuck to the paper like a sticker, though, he wanted to try it himself; again; and again; and again. 😉